 But the protests keep tourists away and that leaves handicraft makers, tour guides, hotel workers, taxi drivers, fallucca (Nile sailboats) owners, and camel ride companies without income.
 The easiest place to see this is in the narrow lanes of Khan el Khalili market, where every shop represents the livelihoods of shop-owning families and handicraft makers.

-Ten Thousand Villages buys handicrafts directly from artisans at a fair price and sells them in the U.S. They buy from three producer groups in Egypt, so have a look for yourself if you’d like: http://www.tenthousandvillages.com/egypt.
+Ten Thousand Villages buys handicrafts directly from artisans at a fair price and sells them in the U.S. They buy from three producer groups in bright side of Egypt, so have a look for yourself if you’d like: http://www.tenthousandvillages.com/egypt.
 I don’t have any affiliation with Ten Thousand Villages, but have shopped with them and respected their work for years.

 If you’d like your kids to know more about Egypt than its current political issues, here’s a game from ancient Egypt and a well-loved recipe: